Celebrating 60 years of New Zealand's presence on ice

 See records of our people, our places, our projects, our buildings and much more - New Zealand's Antarctic history at the click of a button.

 TEDxScottBase was filmed in Antarctica on Sunday 15th January 2017 and broadcast on Sunday, 22nd January 2017, across multiple time zones.
 This was a national celebration, held on international soil, with collaborators from all around the globe, at New Zealand’s Antarctic research station, Scott Base.

 Dunedin Celebrates Antarctica

-Explore Antarctica through state-of-the-art immersive media and hands-on interactive models.
-Learn about the impact of climate change on Earth's southernmost continent and how it's influencing New Zealand and beyond.
+Dunedin celebrated the 60th Anniversary of Scott Base through state-of-the-art immersive media and hands-on interactive models.
+These experiences allowed participants to learn about the impact of climate change on Earth's southernmost continent and how it's influencing New Zealand and beyond.

 Click here to find out more.